What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • People vibe:

-• Locals: You notice instantly that Malaysians are a lot more diverse and less open than their Thai neighbours.
-In the east, interesting tribes.
+• Locals: You notice instantly that Malaysians are a lot more diverse and more open than their Thai neighbours (in a genuine way at least - not only when you are buying something from them).

 • Tourist factor: 7/10